Mazda CX-30 review - Interior, design and technology

 Inside and out the Mazda CX-30 gives the established premium alternatives a run for their money

-While the CX-30 is based on the same platform as the Mazda 3, its bodywork is all-new.
+While the CX-30 is based on the same platform as the Mazda 3 hatchback, its bodywork is all-new.
 Other differences include a more practical rear third and cladding along the sills and wheel arches.
 Overall the result is a sleek exterior that stands out in a particularly packed market segment.

-There are eight standard paint colours to choose from, including Mazda’s rather fetching metallic red, “Soul Red Crystal”.
-There are also two different alloy wheel designs to choose from, although only higher-spec models can be equipped with the larger 18-inch rims and lower-spec models with the smaller ones.
+There are nine paint colours to choose from, including Mazda’s rather fetching metallic red, “Soul Red Crystal”, while higher-spec models are equipped with the larger 18-inch rims in black or silver finishes and lower-spec models with the smaller 16-inch, grey metallic versions.

-As for upholstery, there are three choices – one cloth and two leather.
-The former is only available in dark grey, while the latter can be specified in either black with brown accents or stone, which is a creamy-white colour.
+As for upholstery, there are three choices: two cloth and one leather.
+The former is available in dark grey or black with red stitching, and the latter in black with brown accents.

 The dashboard layout will be familiar to anyone who has seen the current Mazda 3, and remains well-finished and brilliantly designed.
 Overall, the dash is a great mix of style and function.
 For example, there is the right number of buttons to cope with the daily grind of driving, but it all still manages to look modern and uncluttered.